-Perhaps this is why, when I hear the plebeians decry the hypocrisy of his generosity, I make my protest public.
-It is not some fluke that Mr. Arnault heads a financial empire founded on luxury, instead of oil or arms.
+It is not some fluke that Mr. Arnault heads a financial empire founded on luxury, instead of oil or armement.
 Luxury requires particular sensitivity and an obsession for excellence.
-Monsieur Arnault, soon to be the wealthiest man in the world, has previously expressed his annoyance over wealth comparisons.
+Monsieur Arnault, now the wealthiest man in the world, has previously expressed his annoyance over wealth comparisons.
 He prefers to be recognized as the man who built the world's greatest empire of luxury, the glory of France.